microsoft/sarif-tutorials/docs/3-Beyond-basics.md

 Note that SARIF does _not_ use the same object to represent the results and notifications themselves: a `result` object is not the same as a `notification` object.
-This is because there are so many properties of a `result` (for example, `codeFlows`) that's don't apply to notifications.
+This is because there are so many properties of a `result` (for example, `codeFlows`) that don't apply to notifications.

 So in our [simple example](1-Introduction.md#simple-example-file),